Jdiaz031/Bin2ASCII-STL-Converter/README.md

 # Bin2ASCII-STL-Converter
-A binary to ASCII converter written in C++ based around the Eigen Library.
+A binary to ASCII STL converter written in C++ based around the Eigen Library.

 # Install
 In order to install the converter, install the Eigen3 dependency with: